henryh28/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 6-pop_listint.c       - Perform standard pop operation on linked list and return value of removed node

 7-get_nodeint.c       - Search linked list argument and return node at index argument

+8-sum_listint.c       - Return sum of value from all nodes in linked list argument